mojolicious/mojo.js/docs/Client.md

   // Basic authentication
   auth: 'user:password',

-  // Alternative `http.Agent` object to use, can be used for keep-alive or SOCKS proxy support
+  // Alternative `http.Agent` object to use, can be used for keep-alive or SOCKS proxy support with `proxy-agent`
   agent: agentObject,

   // Request is WebSocket handshake